Other Franchise Associations

 The bfa is the only recognised Association which represents the entire UK franchise industry, which includes franchisors, franchisees and the expert professional advisors.
 It is also the officially recognised voice of British franchising for both the UK and internationally.
 In 1994 the bfa, with a number of other official international Associations founded the World Franchise Council (WFC).
 As well as being a founder of the WFC the bfa is one of the leading members of the European Franchise Federation (EFF), working to raise the profile of and protect franchising internationally.

 The bfa produces the UK’s only recognised code of practice for ethical franchising, which is based on the European Code of Ethical Franchising.
 To support these important ethics the bfa has also been providing the industry’s annual research for 30 years: The NatWest bfa Franchise Survey.
-Over 20 years ago the bfa also introduced the industry’s national awards: bfa HSBC franchise awards, supported by Express Newspapers.
+Over 20 years ago the bfa also introduced the industry’s national awards: bfa HSBC franchise awards.
 With the addition of the bfa’s Qualified Franchise Professional (QFP) qualification in recent years the bfa is the mark of quality in UK franchising.

 Through all of this work the bfa is recognised as the voice of UK franchising by government, academia and the media.